History of social work

-Social work has its roots in the attempts of society at large to deal with the problem of poverty and inequality.
-Social work is intricately linked with the idea of charity work; but must be understood in broader terms.
+Social work as a profession dates back to years ago, with the first social welfare agencies appearing in urban areas in the 1800s.
+It has its roots in the attempts of society at large to deal with the problem of poverty and inequality.
+Social work is intricately linked with the idea of charity work, but must be understood in broader terms.
 The concept of charity goes back to ancient times, and the practice of providing for the poor has roots in all major world religions.

 Pre-modern antecedents

 Before the rise of modern states, the Christian church provided social services in (for example) the Mediterranean world.
 When the Roman Emperor Constantine I endorsed Christianity in the 4th century, the newly legitimised church set up or expanded burial societies, poorhouses, homes for the aged, shelter for the homeless, hospitals, and orphanages in the Roman Empire.
 These were often funded, at least in part, from grants from the Empire.